semenInRussia/simple-indentation.el/CONTRIBUTING.md

 - Document all functions and variables as directed by `checkdoc`.
 - Consider using [Flycheck](https://github.com/flycheck/flycheck) to automate
   `checkdoc` while you're editing.
+- You can also check a result of the `melpazoid` when available at the CI/CD tab at the Git repository page

 ### Common Lisp functions